 The University is committed to the prevention of Prohibited Conduct through regular and ongoing education and awareness programs.
 Incoming Students and new Employees receive primary prevention and awareness programming as part of their orientation, and returning Students and current Employees receive ongoing training and related education and awareness programs.
 The University provides training, education and awareness programs to Students and Employees to ensure broad understanding of this Policy and the topics and issues related to maintaining an education and employment environment free from harassment and discrimination.

 All University community members are expected to provide truthful information in any report, investigation, or proceeding under this Policy.
-Submitting or providing false or misleading information in bad faith or with a view to personal gain or intentional harm to another in connection with an incident of Prohibited Conduct is prohibited and subject to disciplinary sanctions under The Student Code (for Students), The Code of Conduct (for Employees), and any other applicable and appropriate University policy or policies.
+Submitting or providing false or misleading information in bad faith or in an effort to achieve personal gain or cause intentional harm to another in connection with an incident of Prohibited Conduct is prohibited and subject to disciplinary sanctions under The Student Code (for Students), The Code of Conduct (for Employees), and any other applicable and appropriate University policy or policies.
 This provision does not apply to reports made or information provided in good faith, even if the facts alleged in the report are not later substantiated.

-This Policy is maintained by the Office of Diversity and Equity (ODE).
+This Policy is maintained by the Office of Institutional Equity (OIE).
 The University will periodically review and update this Policy and will evaluate, among other things, any changes in legal requirements, existing University resources, and the resolution of cases from the preceding year (including, but not limited to, timeframes for completion and sanctions and remedies imposed).

 UConn recognizes that an individual may choose to self-identify as a victim or a survivor.
 For consistency in this Policy, the University uses the term Complainant to maintain the neutrality of the Policy and procedures.

 Although this Policy is directed primarily to disclosures by Students, as explained herein certain supervisory employees are obligated to report disclosures about all types of Prohibited Conduct involving a University employee.